Biking down the Coast

 It rained a lot in Washington.
 Literally every day after the San Juans.
 We were wet and exhausted and starting to feel kind of miserable.

 The Oregon Coast is crazy beautiful.
 Like a postcard.
 I was bowled over by the beauty of Ecola and Cannon Beach; I just stood there, mouth agape and silently mouthing "oh my god, Megan are you looking at this?
 Oh my god."
 I'm not exaggerating here.
 This is not a joke.
 Eventually Megan had to drag me away.
-And because I had lain trembling and immutable at the view for so long we had to ride out in the dark.
+And because I had been transfixed and trembling at the view for so long we had to ride out in the dark.
 Up a mountain.
 In the dark.

 And deep into the journey and blinded by the headlights of on oncoming car, Megan rode off a bridge.